-4.12.1 EFB equipment
+2.4.17.1 EFB equipment

-4.12.1.1 Where portable EFBs are used on board, the pilot-in-command and the owner shall ensure that they do not affect the performance of the helicopter systems, equipment or the ability to operate the helicopter.
+2.4.17.1.1 Where portable EFBs are used on board, the pilot-in-command and/or the operator/owner shall ensure that they do not affect the performance of the aeroplane systems, equipment or the ability to operate the aeroplane.

-4.12.2 EFB functions
+2.4.17.2 EFB functions

-- 4.12.2.1 Where EFBs are used on board a helicopter the pilot-in-command and/or the owner shall: - a) assess the safety risk(s) associated with each EFB function; - b) establish the procedures for the use of, and training requirements for, the device and each EFB function; and - c) ensure that, in the event of an EFB failure, sufficient information is readily available to the flight crew for the flight to be conducted safely.
+2.4.17.2.1 Where EFBs are used on board an aeroplane the pilot-in-command and/or the owner/operator shall:

+- a) assess the safety risk(s) associated with each EFB function; - b) establish the procedures for the use of, and training requirements for, the device and each EFB function; and - c) ensure that, in the event of an EFB failure, sufficient information is readily available to the flight crew for the flight to be conducted safely.

-Note .- Guidance on safety risk assessments is contained in the Safety Management Manual (SMM) (Doc 9859).
+Note.- Guidance on safety risk assessments is contained in the Safety Management Manual (SMM) (Doc 9859).

-4.12.2.2 The State of the Registry shall establish criteria for the operational use of EFB functions to be used for the safe operations of helicopters.
+2.4.17.2.2 The State of Registry shall establish criteria for the operational use of EFB functions to be used for the safe operations of aeroplanes.

-4.12.3 EFB operational criteria
+2.4.17.3 EFB operational criteria

-- 4.12.3.1 In establishing criteria for the operational use of EFBs, the State of Registry shall ensure that: - a) the EFB equipment and its associated installation hardware, including interaction with helicopter systems if applicable, meet the appropriate airworthiness certification requirements; - b) the owner has assessed the risks associated with the operations supported by the EFB function(s); - c) the owner has established requirements for redundancy of the information (if appropriate) contained and displayed by the EFB function(s); - d) the owner has established and documented procedures for the management of the EFB function(s) including any databases it may use; and - e) the owner has established and documented the procedures for the use of, and training requirements for, the EFB function(s).
+2.4.17.3.1 In establishing operational criteria for the use of EFBs, the State of Registry shall ensure that:

+- a) the EFB equipment and its associated installation hardware, including interaction with aeroplane systems if applicable, meet the appropriate airworthiness certification requirements; - b) the operator/owner has assessed the risks associated with the operations supported by the EFB function(s); - c) the operator/owner has established requirements for redundancy of the information (if appropriate) contained in and displayed by the EFB function(s); - d) the operator/owner has established and documented procedures for the management of the EFB function(s) including any databases it may use; and e) the operator/owner has established and documented the procedures for the use of, and training requirements for, the EFB function(s).

-Note .- Guidance o on safety ris sk assessments is contained l in the Safet y Management Manual (SMM) (Doc 9859).
+Note.- Guidance on safety risk assessments is contained in the Safety Management Manual (SMM) (Doc 9859).

-End of new text.
+End of new text